Qaggbgbgb/su25-team6/object oriented design/gameplatformdesign.md

 #### 2.2.1 Actor: Customer
 ##### 2.2.1.1 Sign Up
-A teacher can sign up to create their profile with their name, email, password, and bio.
-Emails must be unique.
+A customer can sign up to create there account.
 ##### 2.2.1.2 Log In
-A teacher shall be able to sign in using their registred email and password.
-After logging in, the teacher shall be directed their dashboard where they see an overview of their classes and stats.
+A customer shall be able to log into there account with there username and password.
+They should have a anique page of a game library
 ##### 2.2.1.3 Update Profile
-A teacher shall be to modify their profile by going to their profile page.
-They can change their email, password, profile picture, and biography.
+A customer shall be able to modify there profile up to there username and password.
 ##### 2.2.1.4 Create Class
-The teacher shall be able to create a new class listing.
-They would provide a class name, code, description, and schedule.
-This class will be created to be associated with only this teacher.
+A customer shall be able to create a new library of games when they begin selecting games.
 ##### 2.2.1.4 Manage Class Content
-A teacher shall be able to add and remove class assignments and announcements, as well as assign grades to their students.
+A customer shall be able to add and delete games from there game library.

 #### 2.2.2 Actor: Developer
 ##### 2.2.2.1 publish games